 ^{} The Complaint must be filed within sixty (60) days of the alleged events giving rise to the Complaint.
 Pursuit of other remedies does not toll this sixty (60) day limit.
-The Complaint should be submitted in writing to the Associate Dean for Academics or the Associate Dean and Director of the Law Library.
+The Complaint should be submitted in writing to the Associate Dean for Academic Affairs or the Associate Dean and Director of the Law Library.

 Complainant Phone #:

 Mailing Address:

-C .

 DSOL Email Address:

+Complainant Nama (Printed) C: an atoms

-Complainant Name (Printed)
+Complainant Name (Printed) Signature

-Signature
+Date